tAnother/gotcp/Milestone.md

             - Unmarshall
             - Validation
             - For each ripEntry, log to stdout: `Received rip packet: Src: {src}, Dst: {dest}, TTL:{TTL}, Data:{msg}, Cost :{cost}`
-            - If Request Command: send out?
+            - If Request Command:

+                a.
+The node should respond with a RIP response that contains the full routing table (just like a standard periodic update). \
+                b.
+The node should add `R` type routing entry to the table with the received RIP msg.

             - If Response Command: update the routing table

             ```Go